AmonRayfa/mabe/DEVELOPMENT.md

-cargo test --lib utils::helpers::tests                      # Runs the tests in the `tests` module of `utils/helpers/mod.rs`. cargo test --test unit_variants                             # Runs the tests in the `tests/unit_variants.rs` module. cargo test -- --nocapture                                   # Runs the tests and displays the output of the tests. cargo test --features color                                 # Runs the tests for the `color` feature. cargo test --all-features                                   # Runs the tests for all the features.
+cargo test --lib utils::helpers::tests                      # Runs the tests in the `tests` module of `utils/helpers/mod.rs`. cargo test --test unit_variants                             # Runs the tests in the `tests/unit_variants.rs` module. cargo test -- --nocapture                                   # Runs the tests and displays the output of the tests. cargo test --features colorize                              # Runs the tests for the `colorize` feature. cargo test --all-features                                   # Runs the tests for all the features.
 ```